 Plus, this cozy cabin’s got a fully-stocked kitchen with a fridge, an oven, a microwave, and a coffee maker.
 You’ve also got access to a community beach, which is 100 yards from the property.
 It’s the perfect option for couples, as it’s close to hiking trails, local wineries, and nearby state parks.

-Did I Miss Any of the Other Best Treehouse Rentals Washington Has to Offer?
+Did I Miss Any of the Other Best Treehouse Rentals in Washington?

 Washington is home to mountains, forests, and rivers.
 It offers so much to discover and explore.
 Take advantage of the magnificent landscapes by renting a treehouse in Washington.